kenta2/russian-anthem-kvzlyzug/README.md

 The printed paper size in the generated PDF is 5.5 inches tall by 7.5 inches wide, which can be adjusted by modifying the Lilypond source.
-You may need to trim the white margins but should need to reduce (with a photocopier, as is common when reformatting for marching band flip folders).
+You may need to trim the white margins but should not need to reduce (with a photocopier, as is common when reformatting for marching band flip folders).

 ## Recordings